Grades 5-8 – Middle School XC Ski Program

 The Middle School Ski Program is open to all skiers in grades 5-8.

-2017 /2018 Cost $290 includes: coaching, ski race entry fees, ski training passes (when training on weekends), ski wax, Agamenticus Ski Club Membership, club race suit (returned at the end of the ski season), plus an end of season recognition celebration.
+2018 /2019 Cost $290 + $15 USSA Membership includes: general membership with US Ski and Snowboard Association (mandatory for Club General Liability purposes.), all coaching, ski race entry fees, ski training passes (when training with team on weekends), ski wax, Agamenticus Ski Club Membership, club race suit (returned at the end of the ski season), plus an end of season recognition celebration.

 Does not include transportation costs.
 A bus or van rental may be required.